-By continuing to praise and encourage your child when they go to the potty, you’ll reinforce this behavior and help avoid future accidents.
+By continuing to praise and encourage your child when they go to the potty, you’ll reinforce this behaviour and help avoid future accidents.

 There can sometimes be physical reasons for regular accidents.
-If your child does this frequently or can’t seem to control their bladder or bowel movements, get them checked out by a doctor.
+If your child does this frequently or can’t seem to control their bladder or bowel movements, get them checked out by a GP.

-Potty training can be stressful for children, and stress can be a trigger for tantrums and misbehavior.
+Potty training can be stressful for children, and stress can be a trigger for tantrums and misbehaviour.
 Stay calm and consistent in your approach, even when they act out.

 Some children may misbehave during potty training to get attention from you.
 If you react by raising your voice and making a big deal, they’ll learn to keep doing this.
 Instead, respond in a calm, quiet voice.
 Tell your child what to ‘stop’ doing and what to ‘start’ doing instead (i.e. “stop throwing poop at your sister and sit quietly on the potty”).
 Enforce discipline tactics like time-out if they don’t listen and continue to misbehave.